-The 2018 IPCC Special Report on the impacts of a global warming of 1.5°C reported that "human activities are estimated to have caused approximately 1.0°C of global warming above pre-industrial levels" and "global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate."
+The 2018 Intergovernmental Panel on Climate Change (IPCC) Special Report on the impacts of global warming of 1.5°C reported that "human activities are estimated to have caused approximately 1.0°C of global warming above pre-industrial levels" and "global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate."

-Containing anthropogenic impact on the climate system requires "the upscaling and acceleration of far-reaching, multilevel and cross-sectoral climate mitigation."
-Managing to stay on a pathway limiting global warming to 1.5°C "would require rapid and far-reaching transitions in energy, land, urban and infrastructure, and industrial systems. [...]
-These systems transitions are unprecedented in terms of scale [...] and imply deep emissions reductions in all sectors."
-These transitions are required to mitigate the risk that climate change poses to prosperity and peace.
+Containing anthropogenic impact on the climate system requires "the upscaling and acceleration of far-reaching, multilevel and cross-sectoral climate mitigation."2 Managing to stay on a pathway limiting global warming to 1.5°C "would require rapid and far-reaching transitions in energy, land, urban and infrastructure, and industrial systems. [...]
+These systems transitions are unprecedented in terms of scale [...] and imply deep emissions reductions in all sectors."3 These transitions are required to mitigate the risk that climate change poses to prosperity and peace.